smeisler/fsub_extractor/README.md

 # _fsub-extractor_
 This is an application for extracing **F**unctional **Su**bcomponents of **B**undles.
-This software can take gray matter regions, project them into white matter, intersect them with the gray-matter-white-matter-interface (GMWMI), and find streamlines that connect to these intersected region.
-It will also produce a visualization of the streamlines, and can sample scalar values along the extracted streamlines (tract profile or average across all streamlines).
+This software can take gray matter regions, project them into white matter, and find streamlines that connect to them.
+It can also produce a visualization of the streamlines and sample scalar values along these streamlines (tract profile and average across all streamlines).

-This software was conceived of and developed during NeuroHackademy 2022.
+This software was conceived of during NeuroHackademy 2022.

 ## Install from GitHub
 ```